DJBlackEagle/org-templates/templates/repository/CONTRIBUTING.md

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project:

-- Open an [Issue][REF_INTERN_URL_NEW_ISSUE].
+- Open an [Issue][REF_INTERN_URL_ISSUE_NEW].
 (Since we can't be sure at this point whether it is a bug or not, we ask you not to talk about a bug yet and not to label the issue.)
 - Explain the behavior you would expect and the actual behavior.
 - Please provide as much context as possible and describe the _reproduction steps_ that someone else can follow to recreate the issue on their own.
 This usually includes your code.
 For good bug reports you should isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.